morenoh149/feathers-chat-facebook-signup-api/README.md

 ## I get a facebook-tokenId error?

-This means your api is strictly enforcing the fields (this example project uses NEDB which unlike objection.js doesn't not care if an entity's field is missing.
+This means your api is strictly enforcing the fields (this example project uses NEDB which unlike objection.js does not care if an entity's field is missing).

 Add `facebook-token` and `facebook-tokenId` as a field on your User model.
 ```es
 class users extends Model {